sveltekit-i18n/lib/CONTRIBUTING.md

 Thank you for your interest in contributing to `sveltekit-i18n`!
 We welcome contributions from the community.

-> **Note:** We're currently looking for maintainers to help with the project.
-If you're interested, please see [this issue](https://github.com/sveltekit-i18n/lib/issues/197).

 ## Table of Contents

 - [Ecosystem Overview](#ecosystem-overview)